 Interview with Daniel Idzkowski from SkunkLock

-SkunkLock are a relatively new company with a totally new concept a bike security.
+SkunkLock are a relatively new company with a totally new concept in bike security.

 Because if a thief attacks the SkunkLock bike lock, they're in for a nasty surprise...

 If pierced, the shackle emits a noxious, vomit inducing gas towards the thief's face!

 I caught up with Daniel to find out more...